Late Night with David Letterman: Debut

 The show was produced by Johnny Carson's production company, as a result of a clause in Carson's contract with NBC that gave him control of what immediately followed The Tonight Show Starring Johnny Carson.
 Carson, for his part, wanted Late Night to have as little overlap with his show as possible.
 In fact, most ground rules and restrictions on what Letterman could do came not from the network but from the production company itself.
 Letterman could not have a sidekick like Ed McMahon, and Paul Shaffer's band could not include a horn section like Doc Severinsen's.
 Letterman was told he could not book old-school showbiz guests such as James Stewart, George Burns, or Buddy Hackett, who were fixtures on Johnny's show (the fact that Tonight had long moved to Hollywood and Late Night was taped in New York helped minimize guest overlap).
 Letterman was also specifically instructed not to replicate any of the signature pieces of The Tonight Show Starring Johnny Carson like "Stump the Band" or "Carnac the Magnificent".
 Carson also wanted Letterman to minimize the number of topical jokes in his opening monologue.

-Production and scheduling
+Markoe stepped down as head writer during fall 1982, continuing on as a staff writer, thus reducing her workload reportedly in hopes of preserving her's and Letterman's personal relationship, which had become difficult again when blended with the daily work grind.
+She was succeeded by Downey who was in turn succeeded by O'Donnell in 1983.
+O'Donnell would serve as the head writer through most of the rest of the show's run while Downey went back to Saturday Night Live in 1984.

 Letterman interviewing Teri Garr in 1982.

 Letterman at the 1987 Emmy Awards.